PrismaticFlame/qec_decoder_transformer/README.md

 - `notebooks/` - Jupyter notebooks for experiments

 # Development

+> [!NOTE]
+> I will get around to making this section make more sense.
+For now, ignore it.

 Start Jupyter notebook:
 ```bash
     docker-compose run --rm -p 8888:8888 transformer \